Hygge and Happiness

 Copenhagen embodies all of these qualities and I felt drawn to a city that gives back so much.
 Bikes are a game changer.
 They are convenient, eco-friendly, save a TON of space, and keep people healthy and fit.
 On the other hand, I can’t imagine biking in snow and rain.
 I asked a gal in a cafe how she does it.
 Her reply, “I don’t bike!”

-Whats more cozy than ducking into an intimate cafe for a piping hot beverage and sweet treat?
+What’s more cozy than ducking into an intimate cafe for a piping hot cocoa and sweet treat?
 Copenhageners take their coffee seriously and there is an abundance of inviting cafes.
 I warmed up with delicious hot chocolates made perfectly with plant based milk and cacao nibs (no powder).
-The result was a thick, chocolaty hot drink that wasn’t too sweet.
+The result was a thick, chocolatey hot drink that wasn’t too sweet.
 My husband said the coffee was exceptional.

 Welcoming to Vegans

 If you are vegan, Copenhagen is a great city to visit.
 Not only will you find vegan restaurants, but most non-vegan restaurants welcome vegans with open arms.
 This made me happy.
-You can dine at fancy Michelin star eateries or casual neighborhood joints and the food will be fresh, inspiring and delicious.
+You can dine at fancy Michelin star eateries or casual neighborhood eateries and the food is guaranteed to be fresh, inspiring and delicious.

 Souls was my favorite lunch.
-In the Osterbro area this corner restaurant is lively and busy.
+Located in Osterbro, this corner restaurant is hip, lively and busy.
 We snagged a window table and ordered at the counter.
 I had the supreme salad – a bowl of tofu steak, sweet potatoes, hummus, avocado, quinoa, edamame beans, a mix of super greens and cashew-curry dressing.
-It was if they read my mind and created a bowl of my favorite ingredients.
-My husband (who is not vegan) enjoyed his BBQ mushroom sandwich.
+I felt they read my mind and created a bowl of my favorite ingredients.
+My husband (who is not vegan) still talks about his BBQ mushroom sandwich.

 Joe and the Juice.
 This juice and sandwich place is a chain that has vegan friendly options.
 We found it at the Iceland airport and what could be better than a hydrating green juice after a long flight?

 Kalaset.
 This was my second favorite restaurant with vegan options.
 Located a few steps below street level, this quirky, vintage restaurant is in the Kobenhavn area.
 It’s retro vibe and old furniture is a departure from the usual Danish chic clean lines but it’s the food that wowed me.
 My hummus arrived with plenty of organic sourdough and Ezekiel bread.
 I was in hummus/bread heaven.
-My husband was happy with his brunch plate filled with organic eggs, potatoes, sausage, and bacon served over fresh Sourdough like an open faced sandwich.
+My husband’s brunch plate was filled with organic eggs, potatoes, sausage, and bacon served over fresh Sourdough like an open faced sandwich.

 Bobs Biomio Organic Bistro This restaurant is large, festive and has great beer.
-It’s in the meatpacking area which has been revitalized with a number of upbeat restaurants.
+It’s in the meatpacking area which has been revitalized with happening restaurants.
 Everything from Indian to Pizza.
 Bobs is not vegan but I had hummus and crudites.
-Strictly food-wise, this wasn’t my favorite, but I liked the upbeat atmosphere and great beer.
+Strictly food-wise, this wasn’t my favorite, but I loved the upbeat atmosphere, people watching and beer.

-I found the hygge culture here fascinating and delighted in many things that make Copenhagen special.
+I found the hygge culture here fascinating and delighted in the small gestures that make Copenhagen special.
 Lit candles on cafe tables, stylish interiors, beautiful boutiques, sitting in sun-drenched windows, blooming trees, walking the clean, safe streets, and delicious vegan food.
 Copenhagen is special but hygge made me happy!